shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Deploy – move a creature from your army to a hand at a landmark
 -   Down – to increase a creature’s Damage value to or past its base power
 -   Downed - a creature is downed while its Damage value is equal to or greater than its base power.
--   Foreign Biome – a biome in which a creature has a negative biome mod for
+-   Difficult Terrain – a terrain on which a creature has a negative terrain mod for
+-   Favored Terrain – a terrain on which a creature has a positive terrain mod for
 -   Friendly – creatures on the same team are friendly
 -   Good Value – a value that players typically want on their creatures, the higher the better
 -   Hand – a collection of cards that you keep hidden from other players at the table.
 You play creatures from your hand to the landmark.
 Each hand is tied to a specific landmark.
 -   Heal – decrease a creature’s Damage value
 -   Healthy – a creature with a Damage value of 0 is healthy
--   Home Biome – a biome that a creature has a positive biome mod for
+-   Home – a landmark at which a creature has at least one terrain bonus for and no terrain penalties
 -   Hostile – creatures on the enemy team are hostile
--   Landmark – a card that is a location where creatures are played to
+-   Landmark – a card that is a location where creatures are played to and has one or more terrains
 -   Moment – when a creature takes an action, it creates a window of time in which other creatures can react.
 This is called a moment.
 Triggerable abilities can only trigger during a moment.
 -   Play – to play a creature, move it from your hand to the landmark tied to that hand
 -   Power – a creature’s total power.